Our complaints policy tells you how to make a formal complaint and the procedure we follow.

 Monitoring & Review

-The Funding and Admissions Manager will oversee the tracking and monitoring of complaints progressed through the informal and formal procedure and will ensure that records show the nature of the complaint, how it was dealt with, the time taken for each part and the outcome.
+The Admissions & Transitions Manager will oversee the tracking and monitoring of complaints progressed through the informal and formal procedure and will ensure that records show the nature of the complaint, how it was dealt with, the time taken for each part and the outcome.

 It is anticipated that most complaints can be resolved through informal means.

-If the response to the complaint through the informal procedure resolves the issue, details of the complaint, and the actions taken should be sent to the Admissions & Funding Manager.
+If the response to the complaint through the informal procedure resolves the issue, details of the complaint, and the actions taken should be sent to the Admissions & Transitions Manager, or in their absence, another member of the admissions team.

 The complaint needs to be logged in writing before it can be actioned, with confirmation that the complainant wants it to be taken in a formal manner.